-The boring part is that problem solving comes only with practice.
-Before the onsite, make sure to solve at least 250 problems to give yourself a good chance.
-Remember, you’ll have to beat stiff competition to come out on top.
-By the law of numbers, the more problems you practice, the better your chances of excelling.
+The fact is that you get better at problem-solving only with practice.
+Before the onsite, make sure to solve at least 250 problems to give yourself a good chance at cracking the interview.

 You can use popular coding platforms to give yourself a wider exposure to problems and solution patterns.

-Always adopt a breadth first approach instead of a depth first one.
-This is primarily because a breadth first approach will enable you to think in different directions to solve a problem, helping you come up with the most optimal solution more efficiently.
+This is primarily because a breadth-first approach will enable you to think in different directions to solve a problem, helping you come up with the most optimal solution more efficiently.

-Do not under stress the importance of behavioral interviews, not if you want to get through the Amazon onsite.
-Amazon is particularly known for laying considerable emphasis on behavioral interviews, especially for senior-management positions.
+If you want to crack Amazon onsite interview, you just cannot afford to neglect the behavioral interview round.
+Amazon is particularly known for laying considerable emphasis on behavioral interviews, especially for senior management positions.

-- Consciously incorporate feedback and practice multiple mock interviews, tracking your improvement with each interview.
+- Work on the feedback and practice multiple mock interviews, tracking your improvement with each interview.

-Signing up for the right bootcamp will not only help you crack the Amazon code, but help you land offers from other tier-1 companies as well.
-That’s because the right program will help you amp-up your problem solving skills and make you a far more confident engineer.
+Signing up for the right bootcamp will not only help you crack the Amazon onsite interview but also help you land offers from other tier-1 companies.
+That’s because the right program will help you ramp up your problem-solving skills and make you a far more confident software professional.

 Not to forget, the right bootcamp will also help you optimize your personal brand online, enabling your profile to stand out amid the fierce competition.

-Last but not the least, focus on boosting your personal brand by optimizing your LinkedIn profile and your resume.
-LinkedIn’s bullion search algorithms are sensitive to the right keywords in profiles, and help recruiters zero-in on candidate profiles for positions across the board.
-By including the right keywords, you can land interviews at FAANG and tier-1 companies without hassle.
+Focus on boosting your brand by optimizing your LinkedIn profile and your CV.
+LinkedIn’s search algorithms are sensitive to the right keywords in profiles and help recruiters shortlist candidate profiles for positions across the board.
+By including the right keywords, you can land interviews at FAANG and tier-1 companies without much effort.

-As for your resume, make sure it isn’t overly dense.
-Recruiters like a succinct resume that neatly describe your professional experience and achievements.
+As for your CV, make sure it isn’t overly dense.
+Recruiters like a succinct CV that neatly describes your professional experience and achievements.

-Preparing for the Amazon coding interview can be boring and exhausting.
-To avoid burnout, resort to doing things that will keep you motivated.
-Physical exercise, sport, yoga and meditation are superb ways to stay on course.
+Preparing for the Amazon onsite interview can be challenging and exhausting.
+To avoid burnout, resort to doing things that keep you motivated.
+Physical exercise, sports, yoga, and meditation are superb ways to stay on course with vigor.

 Amazon Onsite Interview Questions